yanborn/rosGestureGui/README.md

 The Ros package will be created.
 Make sure your workspace is setup properly.

 ## How to run the package
-A launchfile for this package will follow.
-Currently you have to run the following command
+You have to run the following command
 > rosrun rosgesturegui rosgesturegui_node

 ## How to use